 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
 To see other pages, use the menu on the side of your screen.

-Doctors are working to learn more about cervical cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about cervical cancer, ways to prevent it, how to best treat it, and how to provide the best care to women diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Improved detection and screening methods.
-Because cervical cancer is highly treatable when detected early, researchers are developing better ways to detect cervical cancer.
+Because cervical cancer is highly treatable when detected early, researchers are developing better ways to detect precancer and cervical cancer.
 For example, fluorescent spectroscopy is the use of fluorescent light to detect changes in precancerous cervix cells.

 HPV prevention.
-As discussed in the Prevention section, the HPV vaccines help prevent infection from the HPV strains that cause most cervical cancers.
+As discussed in the Prevention section, the HPV vaccines help prevent infection from the HPV strains that cause most cervical cancer.
 Gardasil is also approved by the FDA for boys and men ages 9 through 26 to prevent genital warts.
 Researchers are looking at the impact of the HPV vaccine on boys to reduce the risk of HPV transmission.

 Fertility-preserving surgery.
-There is continued interest in improving surgical techniques and finding out which patients with cervical cancer can be treated successfully without loss of fertility.
+There is continued interest in improving surgical techniques and finding out which patients with cervical cancer can be treated successfully without the loss of fertility.
 Learn more about fertility preservation .